rightjs/rightjs-core/doc/en/dom/element.md

       function1, function2, function3
     ]);

-There are also shortcuts for all the standard dom-events and you can use the callbacks by name references as well
+There are also shortcuts for all the standard dom-events.
+And you can use the name references for callbacks by as well

     $('element').onClick('addClass', 'marked');